Bridgetek/RP2040-BrtEve/readme.md

 # RP2040-BrtEve (Arduino)

-This is a library to drive IDM2040-7A with Arduino-IDE.
+This is a library to drive IDM2040-7A or IDM2040-43A with Arduino-IDE.

 We also added some EVE example to this repo.

-For more information about IDM2040-7A please visit us at [here](https://brtchip.com/product/idm2040-7a/)
+For more information about IDM2040-7A please visit us at [here](https://brtchip.com/product/idm2040-7a/) For more information about IDM2040-43A please visit us at [here](https://brtchip.com/product/idm2040-43a/)

 # To run this library and EVE examples with Arduino IDE